Zion Episcopal Church

 On beautiful Fowler Lake in Downtown Oconomowoc

 Zion was founded in 1846 when the then-rector of Saint Paul's Milwaukee walked thirty-plus miles to provide services for a small group of Episcopalians in the fledgling Oconomowoc.
 Once organized as the parish church, clergy and professors from nearby Nashotah House Theological Seminary served as Zion's first rectors.
 One of the city's founders, John S. Rockwell, gave Zion a choice piece of property on which was built a modest brick church building.
 This building was replaced in 1888 by the current Romanesque church.
-The "parish house" was added in 1910 and an education wing was added through a bequest in 1960 of the Marjorie Montgomery Ward Baker estate.
-Zion's congregation has had its ups and downs through the years.
+The "parish house" was added in 1910 and an education wing was added in 1960.
 The mid-century tenure of Father Harry Pallett of almost thirty years was especially marked by stability, growth, and community engagement.
-With the calling of Father Seefeldt in 2016, Zion began an intentional effort of
+With the calling of Father Seefeldt in 2016, Zion began an intentional effort of congregational redevelopment.

 Zion's beliefs are best expressed by the historic creeds of the church.
 The Nicene Creed is recited in every Communion liturgy, and the Apostles Creed is recited each day in Morning and Evening Prayer.
 In the Book of Common Prayer you will find other historical documents of the church and a catechism that helps explain the basic tenets of the Christian faith.